Structured data Google guide for better AI visibility

 • Audit your top 10 pages for schema opportunities

-• Implement LocalBusiness/Organisation schema on homepage
+• Implement LocalBusiness/Organisation schema on your homepage

-• Monitor results in Search Console
+• Monitor the results in Search Console

 “Structured data helps search engines better understand your content, leading to more relevant traffic.”